DarkGhostHunter/Laraguard/README.md

 * `TwoFactorRecoveryCodesGenerated`: An User has generated a new set of Recovery Codes.
 * `TwoFactorDisabled`: An User has disabled Two Factor Authentication.

 > You can use `TwoFactorRecoveryCodesDepleted` to tell the User to create more Recovery Codes.
-For example, you can show him in the next request a new set of recovery codes.

 ## Middleware

 Laraguard comes with two middleware for your routes: `2fa.require` and `2fa.confirm`.

 > To avoid unexpected results, these middleware only act on your users models with `TwoFactorAuthenticatable`.
+If a user model doesn't implements it, the middleware bypass any 2FA logic.

 ### Require 2FA